Deprecated

 └── baz_service.proto // package foo.bar.baz.v1

-protoc doesn't enforce file structure in any way, however you're like to have a rough time with many Protobuf plugins across various languages if you do not do this.
+protoc doesn't enforce file structure in any way, however you're like to have a rough time with many Protobuf plugins across various languages if you don't do this.

 This also has the effect of allowing imports to self-document their package, for example you know that the import foo/bar/bat/v1/bat.proto has types in the package foo.bar.bat.v1.